ekolaiti/2022-Sparkify-Predict-Churn/README.md

 datetime

 ## Files:
-This repository includes besides this README.md the following files: notebook |- Sparkify.ipynb, a jupyter notebook that contains the data analysis and modeling steps
+This repository includes besides this README.md the following files:
+notebook |- Sparkify.ipynb, a jupyter notebook that contains the data analysis and modeling steps.

-data |- mini_sparkify_event_data.json, a mini dataset which is a subset of the full 12GB dataset
+data |- mini_sparkify_event_data.json, a mini dataset which is a subset of the full 12GB dataset.

 ## Instructions:
 Clone the repository and run the jupyter notebook